Where do I send my application?

 Can I attend another college while attending Northeastern?

-Northeastern has signed agreements with many community colleges in the Chicagoland area, which allow for admission to the community college and Northeastern.
+Northeastern has signed agreements with many community colleges in the Chicago area, which allow for admission to the community college and Northeastern.
 Under the agreement, students have full access to Northeastern’s offices of Enrollment Services, Academic Advising, and Financial Aid.
-Students must maintain continuous full or part time enrollment with a 2.0 grade point average to remain eligible for the dual admissions program.
+Students must maintain continuous full- or part-time enrollment with a 2.0 grade point average to remain eligible for the dual admissions program.
 Students who are interested in this program should contact the Admissions Office at (773) 442-4050.

 For students admitted to Northeastern, concurrent registration is available.
 Prior to enrolling at another college or university, students meet with their academic advisor to determine which courses are appropriate for the student’s progress toward graduation.
 Please refer to Concurrent Registration for important information regarding the transferability of courses and the concurrent registration process.